git-pull/website/code_explorer/django-vs-flask-2017.rst

 Stretching the batteries
 """"""""""""""""""""""""

-Django isn't hiding your ability to articulate what you want.
-But it's there to help you.
+Django isn't preventing your ability to articulate what you want.
+It's there to help you.
 Not get in your way.
 Allow me the oppurtunity to dispel FUD.

 Let's try a few examples of how we can flex Django.